 Courtesy of ashgi.org

 This unusual coat pattern, which some might call “minimal merle,” is almost certainly due to mosaicism leading to just a segment of the coat being that patchy merle pattern.
 So if we had gotten this dog tested for specific merle alleles, the genotype might end up as something like Mc/Ma/Ma+.
 However, a dog like this has no issue seeing or hearing.
-They could certainly be used in a breeding program, even to a classically merle dog.
-The risk of producing a double merle from such breeding is fairly low–per the ASHGI, around 3% in Australian Shepherds.
+They could certainly be used in a breeding program, but Mc+ and Ma dogs should not be bred to M dogs as there is a risk of producing a double merle.
 Right now, we can’t tell exactly what M* allele your dog has–just that he or she has it.
 As such, if you plan to use your merle results for breeding, we do suggest that you pursue more detailed testing such as that offered by Tilia Labs (formerly Vemodia).

 Hopefully, this has clarified the unique case of merle.
 We are thrilled that we can now offer this to our Embarkers to help you gain greater insights into your dogs.
 Please do not hesitate to reach out to us at firstname.lastname@example.org with any questions or concerns.